 Your bank isn’t the only one concerned with the timely repayment of your debt.
-Credit bureaus also track your credit history and compile credit reports that reflect how well you managed your finances over time.
-They also assign you a credit score, which future banks and lenders will use to assess your credit-worthiness.
+Credit bureaus track your credit history and gather credit reports that reflect how well you manage your finances over time.
+They also assign you a credit score, which banks and lenders will use in the future to assess your credit-worthiness.

-- Opening a secured credit card account – When building credit from scratch, a good place to start is with a secured credit card.
+- Open a secured credit card account – When building credit, a good place to start is with a secured credit card.
 This type of card requires you to deposit funds with a card issuer that can be used as collateral if you fail to make payments.
-By paying on-time and in full each month, you raise your credit score and will eventually become eligible for a regular unsecured credit card.

-- Avoid “maxing out” or reaching your maximum credit limit on your credit cards.
-Pay in full every month to avoid interest charges, if possible, and don’t let your balance exceed 30% of your credit limit.
+- Avoid “maxing out” or reaching your maximum credit limit on your credit cards

-- Keep accounts open for as long as possible to demonstrate your payment history.
+- Keeping accounts open for as long as possible to demonstrate your payment history

-- Review your credit score and credit report frequently and report errors and discrepancies annually.
+- Make sure you’re reviewing your credit score and credit report frequently

 You can’t build credit overnight.
 With smart financial planning and good spending habits, you will eventually build your credit profile.